What Is The Difference Between A High And Low Footboard On A Bed?

 If a bed has a board installed on the end of it, no matter the size, even if it is just half an inch, it is automatically called a “high footboard”.

 Although there were no verified documents of when footboards were invented, many believe that this specific bed accessory was first seen at the same time headboards were in ancient Egypt and Greece.
 This was also when everyone would judge other people’s social status just by looking at the bed frame and headboard in a family’s master bedroom.
 A bed was considered a prized status symbol back then.
+Many people may not realize it, but there are many advantages to having a bed frame with a high footboard.

 Traditional Style

+A bed with a headboard and a footboard is something that people would match with a mission, rustic, shaker, and traditional home interior designs.
 If you’re into any of these styles and are planning to get one, an authentic Amish furniture shop is the first and best place to start looking.
 Most Amish-made beds have a footboard installed to complete the overall look.

 Clean Look